barc/single-sign-on/node/README.md

 # Barc.com single-sign-on with node.js

-This example explains how to integrate Barc's embedded chat with your node.js application.
+This example explains how to integrate Barc's embedded chat and perform signgle sign on with node.js.

-Barc offers many plans.
-We'll go over the dedicated/enterprise plan.
-The document details the steps needed to do single-sign-on to give your userss the best experience possible.

 ## Setup